tylercooksrice/cse15l-lab-reports/lab-report-1.md

   ![Image](CD_with_file_argument.png)

 - The working directory was /home when ran.
-- The output displayed an error message, because
+- The output displayed an error message, because the command "cd" is only used to switch the current working
+- directory to the path directory entered as an arguement.
+- This is an error, because "cd" does not take files as a directory and only works if a directory path was provided as an arguement.